vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 <a href="images_christmas_decorations/christmas_tree.jpg">
 <img src="images_christmas_decorations/christmas_tree.jpg" alt="Christmas tree" width="90px" style="margin-left:15px;float:right" /></a>

-During the Christmas season, we have a lot of extra lights and powered decorations in and around our house.
+During the Christmas season, we have a lot of extra lights and other powered decorations in and around our house.
 **Christmas trees**, **battery powered decorations** and **outside lights** to cheer up the dark days.

-A lot of work to control them manually, but we don't go that way.
-Let's automate it.
+It's a lot of work to control them manually every day.
+I've made my life easier by automating them all.

-On this blog page, you can read how I automate all of it to enjoy the Christmas season even more!
+On this page, you can read how I did this to enjoy the Christmas season even more in a more relaxed way!

+> **_NOTE:_** I used here Christmas as my example project, but these tips can be used for any kind of (battery/plug/outside) powered projects like Halloween automations.

 ---
 ## Table of Contents